FrancescoGradi/Loading-Bar/README.md

 # Loading-Bar
-A simple project of a loading bar in C++ with WxWidgets library
+A simple project of a loading bar in C++ with WxWidgets library.